MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-B-Rules-Practice/part-1180-Railroad-Acquisition-Control-Merger-Consolidation-Project-Trackage-Rights-Lease-Procedures/subpart-A-General-Acquisition-Procedures/section-1180.9.md

 Each adjustment and elimination shall be properly footnoted and fully explained.
 A *pro forma balance sheet shall be submitted for the number of years following consummation necessary to effect the operating plan.*

 (b) *Pro forma* income statement (exhibit 17).
-Where the transaction involves a proceeding other than a control, submit a *pro forma* income statement showing transferee's estimate of revenues, expenses, and net income for at least each of the 3 years following consummation of the transaction.
-5 The *pro forma* data shall be presented in columnar form, showing
+Where the transaction involves a proceeding other than a control, submit a *pro forma* income statement showing transferee's estimate of revenues, expenses, and net income for at least each of the 3 years following consummation of the transaction.5 The *pro forma* data shall be presented in columnar form, showing

 5 If the operating plan requires more than 3 years to be put into effect, the *pro forma* income statement shall be prepared for as many years as necessary to implement fully the operating plan.